brilhana/brilhana.github.io/about.md

 permalink: /about/
 ---

-I have recently graduated from Université de Montréal where I studied computer science with strong emphasis on operations research.
+I have recently graduated from Université de Montréal where I studied computer science with a strong emphasis on operations research.
 I have previously graduated from École des sciences de la gestion (ESG UQAM) where I studied finance.

 This blog was first used to document the progress of my research project ([IFT3150](http://brilhana.github.io/IFT3150/)) under the supervision of Prof. Dr. Fabian Bastin in 2017-2018.

 ### Contact
-alexandre (DOT) brilhante (AT) umontreal.ca
+alexandre (DOT) brilhante (AT) gmail (DOT) com

 [CV](http://brilhana.github.io/assets/AlexandreBrilhanteCV.pdf)